The Committee

 I love to share my knowledge and learn from others, but above all the social element that binds patchworkers from all walks of life, and gives life to many people, is really what gives me the most pleasure.
 The people I meet, sew with, work with, and walk with, are those who have enriched my life.
 The two things I am most proud of in my patchwork life are my Mary Mackillop Quilt which is now resident in the Mary Mackillop Museum Art Collection and being awarded the Rajah Award in 2011.

-Vice President - Sue Pascoe
+Vice President / Chapter Coordinator - Sue Pascoe

 I began my patchwork journey in 1983.
 I made a very simple appliqué sampler quilt for my daughter.
 I did very basic quilting on it , however my daughter was pleased with it.
 Next I tackled 1 1/2 inch paper pieced hexagons and made 6 quilts and loved every stitch.
 Today 45 years later I still love making hexagons.
 Since joining TAG in 2012 I have enjoyed the friendship and sewing get togethers by being a TAG member.